KieranPritchard/Password-Creator/ReadMe.md

 ## Licenses

-License is located "doc" folder
+License is located the root of the repository.